GeoNode/geonode/docs/src/setup/docker/project-docker-installation.md

 git clone https://github.com/GeoNode/geonode-project.git
 ```

 This will clone the `master` branch.
 You will have to checkout the desidered branch or tag.
-As an example, if you want to generate a propject for GeoNode 5.1.0 you will do:
+As an example, if you want to generate a propject for GeoNode 5.1.0 run the following:

 ```bash
 cd geonode-project